Tari789/Marketplace-Dashboard-Template/README.md

 ## Notes on scope

-- Synthetic data only — no real volumes, markets, or identifiers
+- Synthetic data only, no real volumes, markets, or identifiers
 - Metric formulas are standard two-sided-marketplace definitions
 - Table names are generic dimensional-model conventions, not from any specific warehouse